zer0cache/matic-docs/docs/edge/architecture/modules/consensus.md

 }
 ````

 There may be times when you might want to pass in a custom location for the consensus protocol to store data, or perhaps
 a custom key-value map that you want the consensus mechanism to use.
 This can be achieved through the ***Config*** struct,
 which gets read when a new consensus instance is created.

 ## IBFT

 ### ExtraData

-The blockchain header object, among other fields, has a field called **ExtraData**. <br />
+The blockchain header object, among other fields, has a field called **ExtraData**.
-To review the fields present in the block header, please check out the **[State in Ethereum](/docs/edge/concepts/ethereum-state#blocks)** section.

 IBFT uses this extra field to store operational information regarding the block, answering questions like:
 * "Who signed this block?"